-ELITE AU PAIR ACADEMYThe Elite Skills Training That Determines Whether a Placement Settles.
+ELITE AU PAIR ACADEMYThe Elite Skills That Determine Whether a Placement Settles.

-A structured three-week course that builds the childcare execution and communication skills au pairs need to perform confidently and reliably inside their host family home.
+A structured three-week curriculum that builds the communication and childcare skills au pairs need to perform confidently and reliably inside their host family home.

 An au pair who interviews well is not the same as an au pair who performs well.
 The gap between the two isn't motivation or character, it's skill.
-The Elite Au Pair Academy closes that gap with training that is practical, situational, and grounded in the frameworks that actually work inside a household.
+The Elite Au Pair Academy closes that gap with skills that are practical, situational, and grounded in the frameworks that actually work inside a household.

 That gap between orientation and execution is where most early rematches begin.
 Because she was never trained for the specific situations that determine whether a placement holds.